Andrea-RM/wine-quality-prediction/README.md

 # Wine Quality Prediction

-Neural network model to predict the quality of red and white wine using Keras and Scikit-Learn
+Neural network model to predict the quality of red and white wine using Keras and scikit-learn